jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 if (!cookies) return login(env, google, url)
 ```

-Or of they have cookies, but not the one we care (`auth`)
+Or if they have cookies, but not the one we care (`auth`)
 ```ts
 const auth = findCookie(AUTH_COOKIE, cookies)
 if (!auth) return login(env, google, url)
 ```

-Or the KV does not have a entry for that auth cookie (either because it has expired, or that the client is malicious and trying to guess)
+Or the KV does not have an entry for that auth cookie (either because it has expired, or that the client is malicious and trying to guess)
 ```ts
 const token = await get(auth)
 if (!token) return login(env, google, url)